 - Evaluate high risk, high volume and problem prone areas related to trauma care.
-This can be done through stakeholder request, or through analysis of regional trauma data. - Collaborate with other committees of SETRAC to provide educational offerings when gaps are identified through the PI process.
+This can be done through stakeholder request, or through analysis of regional trauma data. - Collaborate with other committees of SETRAC to provide educational offerings or quality improvement input when opportunities are identified through the PI process.